 - · Linux kernel recipe - The kernel recipe resides in the recipes-kernel folder and integrates a Freescale kernel from the source downloaded from the Freescale git server.
-This is done automatically by the recipes in the project. - L3.14.28_1.0.0 is a Linux kernel that Freescale has released only for the Yocto Project.
-Previous BSP releases based on Linux version 3.0.35 are released with ltib and are provided only from FSL Community BSP in the Yocto Project environment. - Freescale L3.14.28_1.0.0 supports using device trees.
-Device tree settings are found in the i.MX 6 machine configuration files. - U-Boot recipe
+This is done automatically by the recipes in the project. - L4.1.15_1.0.0_ga is a Linux kernel that Freescale has released only for the Yocto Project. - Freescale L4.1.15_1.0.0_ga uses device trees.
+Device tree settings are found in the i.MX machine configuration files. - · U-Boot recipe